Transforming healthcare with AWS

 As of now, it has over 300 services, the highest number of services compared to any other cloud service provider worldwide.
 You have very likely interacted with services or applications running on AWS infrastructure.
 A few examples are Facebook, Netflix, and Pinterest.

 But what does it mean to the healthcare industry?
-How the evolution and service of AWS impact the healthcare industry.
-In this article, we will look into the cases of AWS in healthcare.
+How the evolution and service of AWS impact the

 Cloud is growing but not as faster it should be in healthcare industry.
 Today, over 32 percent of healthcare organizations use some form of cloud computing.
 Though the adoption rate of cloud computing in healthcare is comparatively low, it has increased over the last few years.